- About Prayer

 Video: What It Really Means to Pray “Our Father”

 The Hail Mary prayer developed over many centuries.
 The first two thirds of the prayer are almost word for word from the Bible; Luke 1:28 and 42.
-These verses were used in Mass as early as the 6th century.
+These verses were used in Mass as early as the sixth century.

 Article: Understanding the Hail Mary Prayer